MZillinger/MZillinger/README.md

 high-performance scientific code.
 My research focuses on precision calculations for the muon g-2.
 In particular I worked on the hadronic light-by-light (HLbL) scattering contribution to muon $g-2$.

 I am particularly interested in the interface between
-- analytical theory,
+- analytical theory
 - numerical algorithms
-- efficient implementations in various programming languages.
+- efficient implementations in various programming languages

 ---